Iterative Translation Refinement with Large Language Models: Human Evaluation

-Volatile textual changes without neural metric degradation could reflect a change in the degree of translationese \citep{freitag-etal-2020-bleu}.
-Hence, we conduct human evaluations on translation outputs, to assess which translation strategies are more translationese-prone without reference to the source texts.
-Since the term ``translationese'' is not commonly known, we mimic \citet{Lembersky-lm}'s method by presenting a native speaker with two translations and ask: \textit{Please choose the translation that is more fluent, natural, and reflecting better use of {\$\{language\}}}.
-The evaluator then selects one of the two translations, or ``tie'' if they consider both equally (un)natural.
+We mimic the human evaluation of fluency in \cite[p819]{Lembersky-lm}.
+Native speakers of the target language are with two translations but without the source sentence; then we ask ``\texttt{Please choose the translation that is more fluent, natural, and reflecting better use of {\$\{language\}}}'', where \texttt{\$\{language\}} is substituted with the target language name.
+The evaluator has three options: they can select one of the two translations, or a ``tie'' if they consider both equally (un)natural.
+We conduct such pairwise evaluation to compare the first-round output from \textit{Refine}\textsubscript{Contrast} against human references, as well as against \textit{Translate} separately.

-We conduct such pairwise evaluation to compare the first-round output from \textit{Refine}\textsubscript{Contrast} with human reference, and with \textit{Translate} separately.
-We evaluate 50 samples each for into-English and into-Chinese translation, and report results in Figure~\ref{fig:human_eval}.
-Native speakers prefer \textit{Refine}\textsubscript{Contrast} to vanilla \textit{Translate}, and in two out of three cases, strongly favour \textit{Refine}\textsubscript{Contrast} over references with a wide gap.
-The results demonstrate that our simple strategy refines the naturalness of GPT translations, and that human references could be more translationese than GPT outputs for into-English, thus making reference-based metrics less reliable.
+We evaluate 50 samples from en$\leftrightarrow$de and en$\leftrightarrow$zh experiments in Section~\ref{sec:gpt_exp}, and report in Figure~\ref{fig:human-evaluation} (left).
+Native speakers prefer \textit{Refine}\textsubscript{Contrast} to vanilla \textit{Translate} in all four directions, and even favour \textit{Refine}\textsubscript{Contrast} over human references when translating into English.
+It demonstrates that our simple strategy enhances the naturalness of GPT outputs and that WMT human references could be less favourable than GPT outputs in some cases.

-Table~\ref{tab:case_study} visualizes outputs from different translation strategies, where a native speaker marked preference for \textit{Refine}\textsubscript{Contrast}.
-We use several colours for phrase-level alignments to highlight that the variety in word choices across translations can result in low BLEU without much change in meaning.